The location where Ted Bundy was born

 This left her in a very difficult situation, as being an unmarried mother during the 1940s carried a huge social stigma.

-To hide the family "shame," many women were sent to homes for unwed mothers, where they could give birth in relative secrecy and then put the baby up for adoption.
+To hide the family shame, many women were sent to the Elizabeth Lund Home for Unwed Mothers in Vermont so that they could give birth in secrecy.

 While he was living in Pennsylvania in 1969, he attempted to track down his father, working on a "tip-off".